spacetelescope/stpsf/docs/jwst.rst

 The SI internal WFE measurements are distinct for each of the modules and channels.
 When enabled, these are added to the final pupil of the optical train, i.e. after the coronagraphic image planes.
-For field-points outside of the measurement bounds, WebbPSF performs an extrapolation routine.
+For field-points outside of the measurement bounds, STPSF performs an extrapolation routine.

 .. image:: ./jwst_figures/opds_combined_for_NIRCam_A_SW.png
    :scale: 45 %